ramagician/Totem-Code/README.md

 ## Hardware Info

 This program was tested on an Arduino Nano with a WS2812B 120 LED lightstrip.
 I choose to wire four single pull, single throw switches to digital pins [2:5] to control the light strip mode.
 I wired three potentiometers whose outputs were in the range of 0-5V to analog pins [0:2] to control each mode's analog parameters.
 Digital pin 7 was connected to the light strip's data input.
 This wiring configuration can be changed easily by modifying the #define statements at the top of Lights.ino.

+## Power Info

+We found that this entire setup requries anywhere between 5-10W of power to run smoothly, depending on what setting you use the lights on.
+Thus, you should be able to power this system using most decent portable power banks available on Amazon.